 Documentation of Cora in San Juan Corapan

-The Endangered Language Documentation Programme (ELDP) provides grants worldwide to for the linguistic documentation of endangered language and knowledge.
-Grantees create multimedia collection of endangered languages.
-These collections are preserved and made freely available through the Endangered Languages Archive (ELAR) housed at the library of SOAS University of London.
+The Endangered Language Documentation Programme (ELDP) provides grants worldwide for the documentation of endangered languages and knowledge.
+Grantees create audiovisual collections with transcription and translations of endangered languages and practices.
+These collections are preserved and made freely available through the Endangered Languages Archive (ELAR).

 The Primary product of this project will be an open access, digital corpus of 30 hours of video and audio of Cora language; including traditional genres of narrative, procedural discourse on topics of local plants and agricultural techniques, and natural conversation data.
 Primary investigator: Bill Parker